lilab-bcb/cumulus/docs/scCloud.rst

 	  - Figure size for filtration plots. <figsize> is a comma-separated list of two numbers, the width and height of the figure (e.g. 6,4)
 	  - 6,4
 	  -
-	* - make_output_seurat_compatible
+	* - output_seurat_compatible
-	  - Make output h5ad file seurat compatible.
-Caution: this will significantly increase the output size.
-Do not turn this option on for large data sets
+	  - Output seurat-compatible h5ad file.
+Caution: File size might be large, do not turn this option on for large data sets.
 	  - true
 	  - false
 	* - output_loom